Lioson/TI-CC3200-For-Murano/README.md

 Already built or want to use a pre-built binary?
 [Jump to Running the Demo Application](#running-the-demo) section.

-# VFP Installation and Build Guide
+# Installation and Build Guide
 ![image](assets/setup.JPG)

 ## What you need to build